johnrnelson/api-puppy/APIServer/services/data/README.md

-# MySQL Data Service
+# Data Service
-Create easy ways to get data in and out of MySql.

-Add your routes to `MySQLDataModel` and make sure you take care of them.
+This is just a simple test service that works with an array in memory.
+No disk or database.